svinota/pyroute2/README.md

     from pyroute2 import IPDB
     from pyroute2 import NetNS

-    # create IPDB to work in the 'test' ip netns
+    # Create IPDB to work with the 'test' ip netns.
+    #
-    # pls notice, that IPDB itself will work in the
+    # Pls notice, that IPDB itself will work in the
-    # main netns
+    # main netns, only the netlink transport is
+    # working in the namespace `test`.
     ip = IPDB(nl=NetNS('test'))

-    # wait until someone will set up ipaddr 127.0.0.1
+    # Wait until someone will set up ipaddr 127.0.0.1
     # in the netns on the loopback device
     ip.interfaces.lo.wait_ip('127.0.0.1')

+    # The IPDB object must be released before exit to
+    # sync all the possible changes that are in progress.
     ip.release()

 The project contains several modules for different types of